Services & Industries

 Oregon State Bar

-Maureen is an attorney in Tonkon Torp’s Government Relations & Public Policy Practice Group and Co-Chair of the Government Law & Disputes group.
+Maureen is Co-Chair of Tonkon Torp’s Government Affairs Practice Group.
 She has an extensive background in Oregon legislative-level matters.
 In her nine years serving Oregon lawmakers, most recently as a Senior Deputy Legislative Counsel, Maureen provided nonpartisan, policy-neutral legal advice and legislative drafting services to the 90 members of the Oregon Legislative Assembly.

 For example, she was the lead nonpartisan legislative counsel attorney on all carbon pricing legislation in Oregon from 2015-2020.
 She has also been involved in many other issues involving everything from air toxics to product stewardship and broadband accessibility.